Preschool Nursery Children and the effects of COVID19

 The Covid 19 pandemic has already put an enormous pressure on parents to try and replicate school life due to home schooling.
 None of us want our children to suffer.
 Sadly, with rising levels of unemployment and financial insecurity though there is a strain on home life across the country, leaving a lot of parents blaming themselves.

 It’s important to remember that these are very strange times.
-Times that none of us could possibly have planned for and that we are all doing the best we can regardless of the unforeseen circumstances we find ourselves in.
+Times that none of us could possibly have planned for.
+And we are all doing the best we can regardless of the unforeseen circumstances we find ourselves in.

 Pre-school baby development